 With a few pieces of scrap wood and some tester pots of paint you can make your own back-to-school decor for your classroom, or to decorate your home!

 I have had so much fun puttering away in the she-shop lately.
 Yes, it’s been hot and muggy, but the thought of the kids heading back-to-school has me giddy with glee!
 I thought I’d rush the big day a little, and decorate my home to celebrate my favourite (their least favourite) day of the year.
+This project came to be after a friend of mine told me about her children starting at The Christian Academy local to her, and it got my DIY fingers tingling!

 I didn’t take photos of the first steps for my wood pencil – mainly because I wasn’t sure if it was going to turn out or not – but I started with a single 2″x4″ scrap piece of wood.
 I set my table saw to a 45° angle and cut the wood…